-Currencies

-Covered Bonds may be denominated in Euro, UK Sterling, Swiss Franc, Japanese Yen and US Dollar, as specified in the applicable Final Terms, or in any other currency, as may be agreed between the Issuer and the Relevant Dealer(s) (each a Specified Currency), subject to compliance with all applicable legal and/or regulatory and/or central bank requirements, in which case the Covered Bond Guarantor and/or the Issuer may enter into certain agreements in order to hedge inter alia its currency exchange exposure in relation to such Covered Bonds.
-Payments in respect of Covered Bonds may, subject to such compliance, be made in, or linked to, any currency other than the currency in which such Covered Bonds are denominated.

-Denominations

-In accordance with the Conditions, the Covered Bonds (other than the Registered Covered Bonds) will be issued in such denominations as may be specified in the relevant Final Terms, subject to compliance with all applicable legal or regulatory or central bank requirements (see Condition 3 (Form, Denomination and Title)).
-Registered Covered Bonds will be issued in such denominations indicated in the applicable Registered Covered Bonds Conditions.
+- Denominations In accordance with the Conditions, the Covered Bonds (other than the Registered Covered Bonds) will be issued in such denominations as may be specified in the relevant Final Terms, subject to compliance with all applicable legal or regulatory or central bank requirements (see Condition 3 (Form, Denomination and Title)).
+Registered Covered Bonds will be issued in such denominations indicated in the applicable Registered Covered Bonds Conditions. - MinimumThe minimum denomination of each Covered Bond (other than the Registered Covered Bonds) will be €100,000 (or, where the Covered Bonds are issued in a currency other than euro, the equivalent amount in such other currency), in each case as specified in the relevant Final Terms.
+The minimum denomination for the Registered Covered Bonds will be specified in the relevant Registered Covered Bonds Conditions. - Issue Price Covered Bonds of each Series or Tranche may be issued at an issue price which is at par or at a discount to, or premium over, par, as specified in the relevant Final Terms (in each case, the Issue Price for such Series or Tranche). - Issue Date The date of issue of a Series or Tranche of Covered Bonds pursuant to and in accordance with the Dealer Agreement (each, the Issue Date in relation to such Series). - First Issue DateThe date on which the Issuer issues the first Series of Covered Bonds (the First Issue Date). - CB Payment Date Any date specified as such in, or determined in accordance with, the provisions of the Conditions and the relevant Final Terms, subject in each case, to the extent provided in the relevant Final Terms, to adjustment in accordance with the applicable Business Day Convention (each such date, a CB Payment Date). - CB Interest Period Each period beginning on (and including) a CB Payment Date (or, in the case of the first CB Interest Period, the Interest Commencement Date) and ending on (but excluding) the next CB Payment Date (or, in the case of the last CB Interest Period, the Maturity Date) (each such period, a CB Interest Period).

-Minimum Denomination

-The minimum denomination of each Covered Bond (other than the Registered Covered Bonds) will be €100,000 (or, where the Covered Bonds are issued in a currency other than euro, the equivalent amount in such other currency), in each case as specified in the relevant Final Terms.
-The minimum denomination for the Registered Covered Bonds will be specified in the relevant Registered Covered Bonds Conditions.

-Issue Price

-Covered Bonds of each Series or Tranche may be issued at an issue price which is at par or at a discount to, or premium over, par, as specified in the relevant Final Terms (in each case, the Issue Price for such Series or Tranche).

-Issue Date

-The date of issue of a Series or Tranche of Covered Bonds pursuant to and in accordance with the Dealer Agreement (each, the Issue Date in relation to such Series).

-First Issue Date

-The date on which the Issuer issues the first Series of Covered Bonds (the First Issue Date).

-CB Payment Date

-Any date specified as such in, or determined in accordance with, the provisions of the Conditions and the relevant Final Terms, subject in each case, to the extent provided in the relevant Final Terms, to adjustment in accordance with the applicable Business Day Convention (each such date, a CB Payment Date).

-CB Interest Period

-Each period beginning on (and including) a CB Payment Date (or, in the case of the first CB Interest Period, the Interest Commencement Date) and ending on (but excluding) the next CB Payment Date (or, in the case of the last CB Interest Period, the Maturity Date) (each such period, a CB Interest Period).

-Interest Commencement Date

-In relation to any Series or Tranche of Covered Bonds, the Issue Date of such Covered Bonds or such other date as may be specified as the Interest Commencement Date in the relevant Final Terms (Interest Commencement Date).
+InterestIn relation to any Series or Tranche of Covered Bonds, the Issue Date of such Covered Bonds or such other date as may be specified as the Interest Commencement Date in the relevant Final Terms (Interest Commencement Date).

-Form of Covered Bonds

-The Covered Bonds will be issued and will be held in dematerialised form or as German governed registered covered bonds (Gedeckte Namensschuldverschreibung) (the Registered Covered Bonds), or in any other form as set out in the relevant Final Terms.
+Form of CoveredThe Covered Bonds will be issued and will be held in dematerialised form orBondsasGermangovernedregisteredcoveredbonds(GedeckteNamensschuldverschreibung)(the Registered Covered Bonds), or in any other form as set out in the relevant Final Terms.